 This means that when testers undertake Salesforce testing, they can do any research needed for their testing, they can also create different types of test data or campaigns for testing to verify how the application behaves once published.

 On the Salesforce platform, unit, functional, system, integration, UAT, Production and regression tests can be performed.
-Load tests play a vital role for a successful release in Salesforce testing
+Load tests play a vital role in a successful release in Salesforce testing

 Looking for an experienced Salesforce tester to help your team?